Axlefublr/axlefublr.github.io/content/harp/index.md

 No need to worry about your registers disappearing, and no need to worry what else you saved for later while working on a completely different project.

+❗footnotes and headnotes of this blog
+❗headers for anki

 ## search harps

 Whenever you search for something, the search pattern you used is stored in the `/` register. \